DV64/System-Optimizer-Toolkit/README.md

 - **Windows 7 or later (64-bit)**: The toolkit is designed to work on 64-bit versions of Windows 7 or later.
 This ensures compatibility with modern hardware and software environments.

 - **Administrative privileges**: The toolkit requires administrative privileges to access certain features and perform system modifications.
 Users must run the toolkit as an administrator to ensure all functionalities operate correctly and securely.

-- **.NET Framework 4.8 or later**: The toolkit relies on the .NET Framework for certain functionality, enabling it to utilize advanced programming features and libraries essential for optimal performance.

 - **Command Prompt (CMD)**: The toolkit is designed to be executed in a Command Prompt environment.
 Users should have a basic understanding of how to navigate and operate within CMD to effectively utilize the toolkit's features.
 The command-line interface allows for efficient execution of tasks and provides real-time feedback on operations performed by the toolkit.